sachinlala/SimplifyLearning/README.md

 ##### How to contribute ?
 Please create a new branch from 'master' and raise a pull-request once ready for review.

+To publish from localhost to coveralls cloud, set the COVERALLS_REPO_TOKEN environment variable.